ausaccessfed/dev-portal/docs/_edugain-integration/03-edugain-metadata.md

 Services in the Production federation will use the <a href="https://md.aaf.edu.au/aaf-edugain-metadata.xml">AAF eduGAIN metadata</a>.
 This metadata is signed by the AAF using a SHA256 signing key.
 You MUST use the <a href="https://md.aaf.edu.au/aaf-metadata-certificate.pem">public key</a> to verify metadata documents whenever they are retrieved.

-To confirm that you have obtained the correct key ensure the file you have downloaded conforms to the following:
+To confirm that you have obtained the correct key, ensure the file you have downloaded conforms to the following:

 ```shell
 $> openssl x509 -subject -dates -fingerprint -in aaf-metadata-certificate.pem